mmu-webdesign/Level4-web-term-1/HTML/03-semantics.md

 <h1>This is a top level heading</h1>
 ```

-By default, most browser's user agent stylesheet will style an `<h1>` with a large font size to make it look like a heading (although you could style it to look like anything you wanted - see above *Visuals*).
+By default, most browser's user agent stylesheet will style an `<h1>` with a large font size to make it look like a heading (although you could style it to look like anything you wanted - as we said previously under *Visuals*).

 On the other hand, you could make any element look like a top level heading.
 The following styles (CCS - to follow) adjusts a paragraph so it would display the same as the default (larger) heading styles.